 Documents originated in US must be legalized by the Chinese Embassy or Chinese consulate in order to be used in China.
 This process is called document authentication.
-China is not a member of Hague Convention, therefore Apostille is not acceptable.
-The documents must first be authenticated by the State Authentication Office, then further authenticated by the Chinese Embassy or Chinese Consulate accordingly.
+China is not a member of Hague Convention, therefore Apostille is usually not acceptable.
+The documents must first be authenticated by the State Authentication Office (exception to this rule: Apostilled document from CA, CO, WA, MN and OR is acceptable), then further authenticated by the Chinese Embassy or Chinese Consulate accordingly.

 State authentication is sometimes referred to as a "stamp" or a "gold seal," it is actually a sealed certificate that confirms the authority of a public official, such as a notary public, town clerk, state official or Judge, to act in a particular capacity in connection with a document that he or she has signed.
 The authentication certificate will verify that the named individual and their position are a matter of record in the Secretary of the State's Office.
 The certificate will only be prepared if the official has in fact executed the document properly and can only be attached to a signed original or a sealed certified copy from a public record keeper, such as a Town Clerk.

 Here is the outline of three major steps for document authentication for China

 1) Notary: For non-government documents such as affidavit, diploma, passport copy, power of attorney, bank letter, etc., a notary public must notarize the document first; For government documents such as birth certificates, good standing certificates, etc., you will need to obtain a certified copy from the state; notary is not required.

 2) State Authentication: The State Authentication Office must certify the notary seal or the certified copy by adding a statement page with big state seal.
 Some states require county clerk to certify the notary seal first.
 Federal document and document issued in DC jurisdiction* will require further authentication from the US Department of State.
 Click here for state authentication sample.